3D Modeling (MODL) Courses

 - create 3D animations using the personal computer.

-- recognize and articulate the principles of animation in a 3D environment.
+- recognize, articulate, and apply the principles of animation in a 3D animation.

 - critique the level of realism and believability of a 3D animation and recognize the correct application of the principles of animation.